syncfusion-content/blazor-docs/blazor/rating/tooltip.md

 # Tooltip in Blazor Rating Component

-The Blazor Rating component supports tooltips to provide more information about the rating by using the [ShowTooltip](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_ShowTooltip) property.
+The Blazor Rating component supports tooltips to provide additional information about the rating by using the [ShowTooltip](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_ShowTooltip) property.
+When the `ShowTooltip` property is set to `true`, a tooltip will be displayed when the user hovers over a rating item.
+The tooltip can contain any information you want to provide about the rating, such as the rating value or a description of the rating.

-Below example demonstrates Tooltip of Rating.

 ```cshtml